MIT-CAVE/cave_static/README.md

 Before you begin we suggest you use the version of node that this application version was developed on.
 We recommend using [NVM](https://github.com/nvm-sh/nvm#install--update-script) to manage node environments.

-- Current Node Version: node 14
+- Current CAVE supported Node Version: node 18

 You can install all dependencies and run the app by running `npm run setup` from the root of the project.